Whatever Happened to ...?: Commercial releases

 Whatever Happened to Susan Foreman? has been released as an extra on the Doctor Who DVD The Dalek Invasion of Earth.

 The Radio 4 series starred Sir Michael Hordern, Jane Asher (as Susan), Lesley Philips (as the Big Bad Wolf), Roshan Seth (as Mowgli) Warren Mitchell and James Grout.
 The first series won Adrian Mourby the Sony Silver Award for Creative Writing on Radio.

+All twelve episodes were released digitally 3 July 2025 by BBC Audio.